opencorenmr/opencorenmr-docs/blog/USBSetupOnLinux/USBSetupOnLinux.md

 # USB setup on Linux
+Correction made on 7 May 2019 by Kazuyuki Takeda
 Minor correction on 15 Oct 2018 by Kazuyuki Takeda
 Updated on 12 Oct 2018 by Kazuyuki Takeda
 Updated on 25 Aug 2018 by Kazuyuki Takeda